What’s this course all about?

 What about the Being a Lexical Teachers ONLINE CLASSES?

-There are four online classes to be attended.
-You can either attend these classes live or watch the recording, which will be available five hours after the live lesson.
+The video lessons are all recorded.
 So, you will not miss a thing; as the recording will be available, you will be able to watch the lessons at any time and place you wish.

 Is there a certificate?